scmlab/pi/README.md

 ./pi-linux-x64
 ```

-If the files listed above didn't worked out, or you are using Windows,
+If the files listed above didn't worked out, or if you are using Windows,
 please proceed to follow the steps below to build the program.

 ## How to build